How can umbrella insurance help a small business?

 Often, large businesses with diverse assets bundle their insurance coverage with umbrella liability insurance.
 Even if your small business doesn't have a huge number of assets, you can benefit from an umbrella policy.
 Let's take a closer look at what this policy can and can't do for you.

-Umbrella Liability Insurance is a unicorn among insurance policies.
-While it's a standalone policy, its primary function is to supplement underlying coverages (General Liability Insurance, Hired and Non-Owned Auto Liability Insurance, and Employer's Liability Insurance).
+Umbrella liability insurance is unique among insurance policies.
+While it's a standalone policy, its primary function is to supplement underlying coverages (general liability insurance, hired and non-owned auto liability insurance, and employer's liability insurance).
 That means two things:

 - It offers an extra buffer of financial protection.

-In other words, your underlying policy has to reach its limit before you can apply your Umbrella coverage toward the remaining cost of the claim.
-For example, say your business is facing an advertising injury lawsuit, a claim your General Liability policy can address.
-However, between the judgment and legal defense fees, you owe $1.5 million – that's $500k more than your GL policy limit can account for.
-If you have Umbrella Insurance, it can cover that staggering leftover amount so it doesn't come out of your pocket (or run you out of business).
+In other words, your underlying policy has to reach its limit before you can apply your umbrella coverage toward the remaining cost of the claim.
+For example, say your business is facing an advertising injury lawsuit, a claim your general liability policy can address.
+However, between the judgment and legal defense fees, you owe $1.5 million – that's $500,000 more than your general liability policy limit can account for.
+If you have umbrella insurance, it can cover that staggering leftover amount so it doesn't come out of your pocket (or run you out of business).

-Umbrella Insurance is truly a versatile and convenient policy, but even the most useful policies have their limitations.
-In this case, Umbrella Insurance can't be applied to Errors & Omissions Insurance, Employment Practices Liability Insurance, D&O Insurance, Cyber Liability Insurance, or Commercial Property Insurance.
-For ideas on how to save money on these policies, talk to an insureon agent.
+Umbrella insurance is a versatile and convenient policy, but even the most useful policies have their limitations.
+In this case, umbrella insurance can't be applied to errors and omissions insurance, employment practices liability insurance, directors and officers insurance, cyber liability insurance, or commercial property insurance.
+For ideas on how to save money on these policies, talk to an Insureon agent.